 People who require hospital treatment or who experience “long COVID” may also have longer-lasting symptoms.
 Long COVID, or post-COVID syndrome, is a name for a collection of symptoms that some people continue to experience months after their initial illness.

-The symptoms of post-COVID syndrome can include, but are not limited to:
+The symptoms of post-COVID syndrome

 - severe fatigue